Volunteer at Gammelgården Museum of Scandia! There are many ways to share your talents:

 Artists & Crafters Fair and Demonstration Area at Major Events

-Gammelgården Museum of Scandia would like to extend an invitation to individuals who would like to be demonstrators, sell their products, and/or have an information table for two of Gammelgården’s major events this summer:
+Gammelgården Museum of Scandia would like to extend an invitation to individuals who would like to be demonstrators, sell their products, and/or have an information table at any or all of Gammelgården’s major events this summer:

 All the proceeds you make at the event are yours to keep…Gammelgården does not take a percentage of what you earn.